Earthfiredrake/SWL-Clockwatcher/README.md

 + Cooldowns seem to be tweaked occasionally by the server.
 Values provided by this mod, particularly while offline, should be considered estimates, usually accurate to within a minute or two.

 ## Change Log
+Version 1.1.0
++ UI mod update only; missions are missions, the offline tool didn't care about the differences
++ Agent missions have been monkey wrenched in (thank you Amir, please excuse the screaming)
++ Ingame lair cooldowns should now more accurately reflect the mission journal
++ Looks before it leaps; attempts to detect any game updates that would conflict with the lockout window edits before making them

 Version 1.0.0
 + Lairs are listed in the lockout timer window (shift-l)
 + Mod saves mission cooldowns on completion, on logout, and intermittently during play